IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 The idea is to compute again the `session_state` value.
 If it's equal to the one IdentityServer sent, this means the session state is unchanged, so the user is still logged in.
 It it's different, something changed, possibly the user logged out.
 In this case it's advised to issue a silent authorization request, with `prompt=none`.
 If it succeeds, we get a new identity token, and it means the session on the IdentityServer side is still valid.
 If it fails, the user has logged out, and we have to ask him to log in again.

 Unfortunately, the JS application on its own cannot compute the `session_state` value because it depends on the IdentityServer session cookie value which it doesn't have access to.
-The workaround is to load, in a hidden `iframe`, the checksession endpoint from IdentityServer.
+The design of the [specification](https://openid.net/specs/openid-connect-session-1_0.html) requires to load, in a hidden `iframe`, the checksession endpoint from IdentityServer.
 The JS application and this `iframe` can then communicate with the [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) function.

 ### The checksession endpoint